goerwin/keyremapper/README.md

   - [x] rethink alghoritm to be more general so it can be used in any OS
   - [x] validate if keycode doesnt exist
   - [x] general Key

 - Mac
   - [x] Move tests out of the Google test framework so it is easy to test on Mac too
   - [x] implement tests with time delays to test multiple key presses
   - [x] Move files that are shared between OSs to a common place
-  - [ ] detect current application (probably need to work with Swift)
+  - [x] detect current application
-  - [ ] exiting app from terminal (cmd+q) doesnt remove the process
-  - [ ] simple GUI
   - [x] shift + capslock = not triggering shift + esc at first time/ test on a youtube video
-  - [ ] bug keyboard can become unresponsive after going to sleep/long time inactivity?
   - [x] toggle caps
+  - [x] modes
+  - [ ] enables/disabled app with double esc
-  - [ ] trigger media keys
+  - [ ] trigger media keys (not easy to do, probably just use Hammerspoon)
   - [ ] mouse clicks/drags/etc
+  - [ ] bug keyboard can become unresponsive after going to sleep/long time inactivity?
+  - [ ] exiting app from terminal (cmd+q) doesnt remove the process
+  - [ ] simple GUI

 ### Text navigation/manipulation